|

 For additional information and pictures of the original Nazi passport Arnold Warschawski used to leave his country of birth in February 1939, click HERE.
 This original J-stamped Nazi passport issued in Berlin on 24 October 1938 is a part of the Oestreicher / Warschawski Jewish refugee 'cache' offered for sale.

-A link is provided at the bottom of that
+A link is provided at the bottom

 web page to return to this main